anzbert/f_link/README.md

 This means that this wrapper is automatically under the GPLv2+ as well.
 A copy of the license is distributed with the source code.

 If you would like to incorporate Link into a proprietary software application, please contact Ableton at <link-devs@ableton.com>.

+## Links

+I also made an Ableton Link wrapper for Rust, called [rusty_link](https://crates.io/crates/rusty_link), to learn about FFI wrapping before making this plugin.